lanyetc/pacific-legal-lsat/README.md

 ## Presentational Components
+These components have very little logic or state in them, they're almost strictly for formatting parts of the view.

 ## View Model
 The view Model queries the Domain model to figure out how to manipulate what the user sees and the state of the view; it's the brains of the view.
-These are typically called container components in react.
+These are typically container components in react.
 See this[https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0] article on the differences between container components vs presentational components.

 The main container components in our application are:

 * `ChatbotPage.tsx`
 * `ResultPage.tsx`
-* `

 ## Domain Model and Business Logic
 This is where the 'brain of the survey' lives, the "machinery", so to speak.
 It's how a survey operates "under the hood", so it's completely independent of the view.
 The user interface could be anything and this domain model its business logic would remain roughly the same so long as the application is still meant to be a conversational Survey.
 For example, we decided to represent this survey as a chatbot, but it could have a voice assistant just as easily.
 It's not hard to imagine that both chatbot and voice assistant need to accept an answer and somehow figure out what the next question/message should be - this is common logic to both applications.